Are you in pain?

 Did you Chipped or Crack a Tooth?

 If you live in Westerville, New Albany or Gahanna and discover you have broken or chipped a tooth, don’t panic!
-We here at Serene Smiles can help – just give us a call at 614-568-3909.
+The dentists at Serene Smiles excel in beautifully repairing chipped teeth.
+If you or a loved one have a chipped tooth, call us at 614-568-3909 to schedule a same-day visit.

-If your tooth is broken, chipped, or fractured, see your dentist as soon as possible.
+It is important to understand that some teeth chip or break as the result of an underlying cavity.
+In order to prevent a toothache from developing, you should address chipped or broken teeth as soon as possible.
 Otherwise, your tooth could be damaged further or become infected, possibly causing you to end up losing the tooth.

 In the meantime, try the following self-care measures:

-• If you must eat, eat soft foods and avoid biting down on the broken tooth.
+- Eat soft foods and avoid biting down on the broken tooth.
+Using the tooth could cause further chipping or breakage.

-• If the tooth is painful, take ibuprofen or another over-the-counter pain reliever.
-Rinse your mouth with salt water.
+- If the tooth is painful, take ibuprofen or another over-the-counter pain reliever.
+Rinse your mouth thoroughly with warm salt water for one to two minutes up to five times per day.

-• If the break has caused a sharp or jagged edge, cover it with a piece of wax paraffin or sugarless chewing gum to keep it from cutting your tongue or the inside of your lip or cheek.
+- If the chipped area has a sharp or jagged edge, cover it with a piece of wax paraffin (you can find orthodontic wax in the toothpaste aisle at your pharmacy or grocery store) or sugarless chewing gum to keep it from cutting your tongue or the inside of your lip or cheek.

-Treatment for a broken or chipped tooth will depend on how severely it is damaged.
-If only a small piece of enamel broke off, the repair can usually be done simply in one office visit.
-A badly damaged or broken tooth may require a more lengthy and costly procedure.
+Treatment for a broken or chipped tooth will depend on the size of the damage.
+If only a small piece of enamel broke off, the repair is typically a dental restoration bonded to the tooth in a single appointment.
+A badly damaged or broken tooth may require a more invasive treatment.
 Here are some ways your dentist may repair your broken or chipped tooth.

 Dental Filling or Bonding

-If you have chipped off just a small piece of tooth enamel, your dentist may repair the damage with a filling.
-If the repair is to a front tooth or can be seen when you smile, your dentist will likely use a procedure called bonding, which uses a tooth-colored composite resin.
+If you have chipped off a relatively small piece of tooth enamel, your dentist may repair the damage with a filling.
+If the area of concern a front tooth, visible when you smile, our doctors will likely repair the tooth with a procedure called bonding, which uses a tooth-colored composite resin.

 What do I do if I broke my denture?

-If you live in Westerville, Gahanna or New Albany and have a broken denture please do give us a call – 614-568-3909.
+If you live in Westerville, Gahanna or New Albany and have a broken denture, please call us at 614-568-3909 to schedule a same-day appointment with one of our emergency dentists.

 Here are a few tips:

-• Do you have a partial and did a metal clasp break?
+- Do you have a partial denture with a broken metal clasp?

 Broken Denture Tooth

-If it is only a tooth that fell out of your denture, then that is good news.
-This type of repair is generally easy to temporarily fix yourself.
+When a tooth in the denture falls out of the pink base, this type of repair is generally easy to temporarily fix yourself.
 As always, a professional repair with denture acrylic is the best long-term repair.
 However, when in a bind you have a few options:

-• You can use this kit as an alternative to super glue.
+- You can use this kit as an alternative to super glue.
 Follow the instructions above and use in place of super glue.
-This repair kit shows that it also works for cracks in the denture, however I do not recommend this at all for cracks in the denture.
+This repair kit says that you can use it to repair cracks in the pink denture base, but we do not recommend this use.
+For a cracked denture base, call us immediately for a same-day dental repair.

-2. Superglue- yes you can superglue the tooth temporarily back on.
+- Superglue- While this is not our first choice for temporary repair, you can superglue the tooth temporarily back into place.

-• There will be a chemical taste, and superglue is somewhat toxic.
+- There will be a chemical taste, and superglue is somewhat toxic.
 Expect this self-repair to only last a short while, try not to eat on the tooth.
-Come see us to get the tooth professionally added back on, so it will last longer.

 I had a small accident and my or my child’s tooth fell out – what do I do?

-2. If you cannot do the above step, place the tooth in a container and cover it with a small amount of cow’s milk or saliva.
+- If you cannot do the above step, place the tooth in a container and cover it with a small amount of saliva or milk.
+Do not place it in plain water!

-3. You can also hold the tooth between your lower lip and gum or under your tongue.
+- You can also hold the tooth inside your mouth between your lower lip and gum or under your tongue.

 If you live in Westerville, Gahanna or New Albany and you have a tooth that fell out or is broken please call Serene Smiles for help at 614-568-3909.